Petri Nets Based on Lawvere Theories: Q-Nets

-\begin{expl} In 2013 Bartoletti, Cimoli, and Pinna introduced Lending Petri nets \cite{lending}.
+which does not require the restriction to a subcategory of $\SSMC$.
+Pre-nets are useful because after forming an appropriate quotient, the category $Z(P)$ for a pre-net $P$ is equivalent the category of \textit{strongly concatenable processes} which can be performed on the net.
+This equivalence is important for realizing the individual token philosophy \cite{functorialsemantics}.
+The individual token philosophy, as opposed to the collective token philosophy, gives identities to the individual tokens and keeps track of the causality in the executions of a Petri net. \begin{expl} In 2013 Bartoletti, Cimoli, and Pinna introduced lending Petri nets \cite{lending}.
 These are Petri nets where arcs can have a negative multiplicity and tokens can be borrowed in order to fire a transition.
 Lending nets are also equipped with a partial labeling of the places and transitions so they can be composed and are required to have no transitions which can be fired spontaneously.
 In 2018 Genovese and Herold introduced integer nets \cite{genovese}.
 Let $\law{ABGRP}$ be the Lawvere theory of abelian groups.
 This Lawvere theory contains three generating operations

 representing the identies, inverses, and multiplication of an abelian group.
-These generating morphisms are required satisfy the axioms of an abelian group; associativity, commutativity, and the existence of inverses and an identity.
-The category of integer nets, modulo a change in the definition of morphisms, can be obtained by taking $\law{Q} = \mathtt{ABGRP}$ in the definition of $\Net{\law{Q}}$. \begin{defn} Let $\Z \maps \Set \to \Set$ be the free abelian group monad which for a set $X$ generates the free abelian group $\Z [X]$ on the set $X$.
+These generating morphisms are required to satisfy the axioms of an abelian group; associativity, commutativity, and the existence of inverses and an identity.
+The category of integer nets, modulo a change in the definition of morphisms, can be obtained by taking $\law{Q} = \law{ABGRP}$ in the definition of $\Net{\law{Q}}$. \begin{defn} Let $\Z \maps \Set \to \Set$ be the free abelian group monad which for a set $X$ generates the free abelian group $\Z [X]$ on the set $X$.
 Note that $\Z$ is the monad induced by the Lawvere theory $\law{ABGRP}$ via the correspondence in \cite{linton}.
-An \define{integer net} is a pair of functions of the following form:
+An \define{integer net} is a pair of functions of the form